renphysics/spNDSolve/README.md

 spNDSolve[z, linearMap[{0, 1}], 20, {mu, 2}]
 ```

-The folder PDW includes a nontrivial example of this package.
+The folder PDW contains a nontrivial example as the background solution in 1612.04385 and 1705.05390.